Reporting a Message

 What to Do if You Receive a Suspicious or Harassing Message

-Note that we can't release information about an account to anyone but the account holder.
+Please keep in mind that we can't release information about an account to anyone but the account holder.

 Sometimes people create fake websites that look like the Facebook login page.
 When you enter your email and password on one of these pages, they record your information and keep it.
 This is called phishing.